How U.S. Airlines Are Regulated

 Impact on Airline Labor Relations

 The RLA's structure shapes airline labor dynamics.
-Because strikes are difficult and regulated, unions have limited leverage during negotiations.
+Because strikes are difficult and regulated, unions have limited use during negotiations.
 However, the mandatory arbitration framework provides an alternative path to resolution.
-The result is longer, more complex negotiations but fewer strikes.
-Major airlines have experienced labor disruption (e.g., Southwest flight attendant negotiations 2019-2021, United pilot negotiations 2022-2023), but outright strikes are rare.
-The RLA's regulatory structure elevates labor disputes to federal concern—any major airline labor issue involves the NMB and, if impasse is reached, potential Presidential intervention.
+The result is longer, more complex negotiations but fewer strikes. airlines have experienced labor disruption (e.g., Southwest flight attendant negotiations 2019-2021, United pilot negotiations 2022-2023), but outright strikes are rare.
+The RLA's regulatory structure elevates labor disputes to federal concern—any airline labor issue involves the NMB and, if impasse is reached, potential Presidential intervention.

 Scope Clauses and Automation